 Unlike the Loch Ness Monster, the Yeti or Bigfoot, white squirrels are not creatures of legend.
 They can be found, and photographed, in Brevard and other locations in Transylvania County.

 To spot them, because of its park-like landscape, the Brevard College campus in downtown is a popular location.
-Other good viewing spots in Brevard include the Silvermont grounds on East Main Street, Franklin Park, which is literally a couple of minutes away from Silvermont on Lakeview Avenue, and South Broad Park.
+Other good viewing spots in Brevard include the Silvermont grounds on East Main Street, Franklin Park, which is a couple of minutes away from Silvermont on Lakeview Avenue, and South Broad Park.

-A high concentration may also be found north and east of Brevard Elementary School on Warren and Bluebird lanes and in McCrary Acres, and the general area between Elm Bend Road and Outland Avenue.
+A high concentration may also be found north and east of Brevard Elementary School on Warren and Bluebird lanes and in McCrary Acres, Morgan Heights, and the general area between Elm Bend Road and Outland Avenue.

 The area southwest of the Brevard Post Office is another good spot, while areas outside Brevard, such as in the Pisgah Forest community, are becoming increasingly populated with white squirrels.

 Two questions may come to mind about the creatures: why are they white, and how did they get here?